June 20, 2019

 What is Stock Photography?

 Stock photography is a term that has become baked into the world of digital marketing, particularly in the last decade.
-As businesses capitalize on access to a wider (global) audience via their online presence, the demand for high quality marketing materials has skyrocketed and, therefore, so has the industry that supplies that material.
+As businesses capitalize on access to a wider global audience via online presence, the demand for better quality marketing materials has skyrocketed so has the industry that supplies that material.

-In order to understand the role that stock photography has played in digital marketing and advertising, it’s important to understand what it is, how it works, how it’s impacted companies (and their online presence since the digital revolution), and how it will continue to influence industries far and wide.
+In order to understand the role that stock photography has played in digital marketing and advertising, it’s important to understand what it is, how it works, how it’s impacted companies and how it will continue to influence industries far and wide.

-First and foremost, let’s figure out what we mean by the term “stock photography”.
-At its most basic definition, stock photography is an industry that creates and sells imagery.
-This existing imagery come in the form of photos, illustrations, and/or videos and can be purchased for use through various licensing models.
+First and foremost, what does the term “stock photography” even mean?
+At its most basic definition, stock photography is an industry that creates and sells imagery in the form of photos, illustrations, or videos and can be purchased for use through various licensing models (more on what stock footage is here).

 Customers pay a fee to buy the rights to legally use the stock photos or videos they want, incorporating them into their marketing strategies and personal projects as needed.
-This fee is then split between the photographer that took the photo and an agency or service that the photographer uses to manage the sales of the photo to customers.
+This fee is then split between the artist that took the photo or footage and an agency or service that the artist uses to manage the sales of the photo to customers.
 Customers get to download the image and start using it in minutes, photographers (usually) retain their copyright on the material, and agencies make a buck facilitating the transaction.

 Types of Stock Photography